DiUS/chariotd/README.md

 The reverse transformation is used for "informat", though it is a bit more lenient with the quotes.

 Note that when using the SHELL format, you are limited in what you can name your keys, as the key names have to also be valid shell variable names.

+#### PLAINTEXT

+Can be used for services which only contain a single text-string as its associated configuration in the device shadow.
+Allows for a simple method of populating a text file directly from the shadow.

 ## Shadow updates